ubicloud/ubicloud/README.md

 easiest way to build your own cloud is to lease instances from one of those providers.
 For example: https://www.hetzner.com/sb

-Once you do, click add VM Hosts from the cloud dashboard.
-This will cloudify your Linux machines.
-Ubicloud can then provision and manage resources for cloud services on these machines.
+Once you do, click add VM Hosts from the ubicloud dashboard.
+Ubicloud uses SSH to manage Linux machines; and will provide you with a public SSH key.
+You'll need to add this SSH key to your Linux machine's authorized keys, typically located in `/root/.ssh/authorized_keys`.

 ![Cloudify Linux Machine](https://github.com/ubicloud/clover/assets/2545443/23bcba42-35ba-4e91-93ce-6b7e009d3522)

+Once you add a VM Host, Ubicloud will cloudify that machine.
+You can then provision and manage cloud services on those machines.

-Please note that Ubicloud uses SSH to manage Linux machines; and needs access to the SSH key you're using in accessing these machines.
-Also, once you create VMs, Ubicloud will assign them IPv6 addresses.
+Later when you create VMs, Ubicloud will assign them IPv6 addresses.
 If your ISP doesn't support IPv6, please use a VPN such Mullvad or contact us to allocate your IPv4 address space.

 ## Status